Toggle: English / Spanish

 There is no treatment needed for the disorder unless severe anemia or anemia symptoms occur.
 Surgery to remove the spleen may decrease the rate of red blood cell damage.

-Genetic counseling may be appropriate for persons with a family history of this disease who wish to become parents.
+Genetic counseling may be appropriate for people with a family history of this disease who wish to become parents.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.